mullvad/mullvadvpn-app-tests/README.md

 See [`BUILD_BASE_IMAGE.md`](./BUILD_BASE_IMAGE.md) for how to build images for running tests on.

-# Running a test
+# Running tests
-Start the test VM by running `./launch-guest.sh` and inputting your password.
-Run all linux tests by running `./runtests.sh linux` and inputting your password.
+Run all tests on Debian using `./runtests.sh`.
+To run the tests on Windows (on a Linux host), use `TARGET=x86_64-pc-windows-gnu ./runtests.sh`.

 # Seeing the output
 In the guest you can see the output by running `sudo journalctl -f -u testrunner`